Many professional development opportunities are available throughout the year in New Mexico.

 New Mexico Mentoring

 New Mexico Mentoring is a program designed to support the continuing development of signed language interpreters throughout New Mexico.
 Mentors (Deaf and hearing) are paired with interpreters who want to improve their skills, and the pair works with a structured 16-week curriculum that addresses specific skill sets.
 The curricula are written by experts in the field and guide the mentors and mentees through the process.
-Participants are required to come to Albuquerque one time at the beginning of the session for a training and orientation meeting, then the rest of the program is conducted asynchronously via the use of technology – so mentors and mentees from around New Mexico can participate from their homes at times that are convenient for them.
+Participants are required to attend a training and orientation meeting at the beginning of the session remotely on Zoom, then the rest of the program is conducted asynchronously – so mentors and mentees from around New Mexico can participate from their homes at times that are convenient for them.
 Each curriculum requires approximately 4-6 hours of work per week.
 Participants may earn up to 2.0 RID CEUs, and rural interpreters are given selection preference.
 Sessions run January–May and August–December each year.

 For more information or to be added to the New Mexico Mentoring email list, please contact Lisa Dignan at Lisa.Dignan@state.nm.us.

 ASL to English Interpretation: Self Analysis Skills

 This curriculum is designed to assist interpreters in improving their ASL to English interpreting skills.
 This includes techniques for critically analyzing the success of an interpretation, increasing theoretical understanding of ASL to English interpreting, building prediction skills, expanding meta-linguistic skills to effectively discuss interpreting, and recognizing strengths and remediating weaknesses in interpreting work.

 This curriculum is designed to help interpreters be prepared for a variety of interpreting assignments in community and educational environments.
 It covers such topics as Demand-Control Schema, text analysis, business practices, team interpreting, working with a Deaf presenter, and more!